MORE ABOUT MIKE… His Resume & FAQ’s

 How does Mike make a living?

 Only from his art.
 People buy his work through art galleries, directly from his studio, or hire him to make something.
 Mike is also hired to create prototypes and gets paid royalties for products.
-Commercial is about 1/2 his income, fine art sales is the other 1/2.
-Mike has no other day job or side work to finance his studio & utilities, shipping fees, travel expenses, exhibits, taxes, digital services, photography, printing, power tools, hardware and other materials he uses to make his work.
+Commercial work is about half his income, fine art sales is the other half.
+Mike has no other day job to finance his studio, utilities, shipping, travel, exhibition, taxes, digital services, photography, printing, hardware and other material to make his work.

 Where can I see Mike’s work in person?